-Monitoring of N_e in Eurasian otters is particularly important relative to N_c because observational estimates of N_c are so methodologically limited: The elusive behaviour of the species limits national surveys to focus on otter signs such as spraint and tracks which are vulnerable to Type II errors (Reid et al. 2013); lack of individual markings largely precludes individual identification in camera footage (Gil-Sánchez and Antorán-Pilar 2020); and N_c estimates are based on presumed home range size, which is likely a highly variable trait (e.g., Ó Néill et al. 2009).
-Significant improvements in this are not likely.
-In contrast, estimation of N_e could be relatively cost-efficient compared with investment-improved N_c estimates, since genetic monitoring could be routinely conducted based on existing collection of otters found dead across the United Kingdom and which are sent to Cardiff University Otter project (as done in the present study).
+Monitoring of Ne in Eurasian otters is particularly important relative to Nc, because observational estimates of Nc are so methodologically limited: the elusive behaviour of the species limits national surveys to focus on otter signs such as spraint and tracks which are vulnerable to Type II errors (Reid et al. 2013); lack of individual markings largely precludes individual identification in camera footage (Gil-Sanchez & Antoran-Pilar, 2020); Nc estimates are based on presumed home range size, which is likely a highly variable trait (e.g. O'Neill et al 2009).
+Significant improvements on this are not likely.
+In contrast, estimation of Ne could be relatively cost efficient compared with investment improved Nc estimates, since genetic monitoring could be routinely conducted based on existing collection of otters found dead across the UK and which are sent to Cardiff University Otter project (as done in the present study).